 Another initiative quickly developing over the last few years by one of our members is the Social Cooperatives International School organised by Federsolidarietà, one of the Italian federations of social cooperatives, with the promotional support of CICOPA.
-The School, with a high entrepreneurial profile and specifically addressed to cooperatives' managers, has been annually renewed since the successful edition held in Bertinoro in 2014 and has become international since 2015, extending the participation to social cooperative movement with an international space for debate and exchange.
+The School, with a high entrepreneurial profile and specifically addressed to cooperatives' managers, has been annually renewed since the successful edition held in Bertinoro in 2014 and has become international since 2015, extending the participation to social cooperators from all over the world.
+This responds to an increasing need to provide the social cooperative movement with an international space for debate and exchange.
 The 2016 edition, held in Naples, was attended by 30 cooperative managers from Italy, Japan, Croatia, the Czech Republic, Denmark, Slovenia, Bosnia, Kosovo and Turkey.
-It was a unique opportunity for discussion and dialogue on topical issues such as local development, partnership between social cooperatives and the role of social cooperatives in handling new societal challenges such as migrations57.
+It was a unique opportunity for discussion and dialogue on topical issues such as local development, partnership between social cooperatives and conventional enterprises, financial instruments for the development of social cooperatives and the role of social cooperatives in handling new societal challenges such as migrations57.